-Healing from child physical abuse involves much more than merely treating the physical wounds and injuries resulting from the abuse.
+Healing from child physical abuse involves much more than merely treating the physical wounds and injuries resulting from physical abuse.
 Recovery and healing require that the child receive treatment for the multitude of emotional and behavioral issues that arise in the physically abused child.
 Therapists and other mental health professionals will help the child learn to cope with pain and fear caused by the abusive adults in their lives – adults who should be trusted authority figures.

 Children who do not receive this critical help will experience difficulty healing from child physical abuse.
-Failing to provide post-abuse help can lead to severe psychological issues, such as post-traumatic stress disorder (PTSD).
+Failing to provide post-abuse help can lead to severe psychological issues, such as posttraumatic stress disorder (PTSD).

 Useful Interventions for Healing from Child Physical Abuse

 Every person's recovery process is unique, but mental health professionals use several interventions regularly to help children in healing from child physical abuse.
 These children often need to learn skills for coping with anxiety and managing their anger in appropriate ways.
 Therapists may recommend play therapy to provide children with a safe way to express and work through painful emotions that contribute to their psychological difficulties.